surevine/govuk-react-jsx/README.md

   (_The only exception to this rule is the tab component, where the tabs are already sufficiently keyed by id_)
 - The `<Select>` component and `<Radios>` components take a top level `value` prop, instead of setting `checked` or `selected` on the individual items.
 This is more in line with React and React-based form libraries
 - The `<ErrorSummary>` component does not automatically focus itself when errors occur - it is up to the calling app to focus it when appropriate, such as when a submit button is pressed.
+- The `<Table>` component data structure is changed slightly to accomodate react list keys on table rows.
+Note the addition of a `cells` key inside each row, rather than a simple nested array of rows / cells.

 See [utils/processExampleData.js](utils/processExampleData.js) for the complete list of transformations.